fobnail/docs/dev-notes/minimal-os-for-fobnail.md

 #### Fobnail integration

 Fuchsia provides a Unix-like environment with musl C library.
-Network is available but is no EEM driver, and only XHCI host driver is supported.
+Network is available but there is no EEM driver, and only XHCI host driver is supported.
 Since EHCI is still widely used, this is a major limitation.
 TPM driver is available but without `libtss2`.

 Zircon has a kexec-like capability which allows to boot another Zircon instance.
 This is known as `mexec`.

-Following things would have to be done:
+Following things would have to be done

-- Bring `libtss2` stack to Zircon.
+- Bring `libtss2` stack to Zircon
 - Bring EEM driver.
-There is ECM driver available, which could serve as reference.
+There is ECM driver available, which could serve as reference
 - Bring at least USB EHCI driver, ideally should support UHCI and OHCI too.
-- Figure out how to use `mexec` to boot Linux.
+- Figure out how to use `mexec` to boot Linux

 ### Xen